Inbound marketing has altered the way marketers communicate with their target audience by bringing them closer together.

 In fact, in a recent survey, marketers found that conversational experiences on landing pages, such as chatbots and live chat, are three-to-four times more likely to lead to a conversion than traditional landing pages.

-MangoDB uses a chatbot to get product specialists to answer questions visitors have about their services.
+MangoDB uses the following type of chatbots to get product specialists to answer questions visitors have about their services.
 Instead of only offering a traditional lead-capture form to register for a free trial, Mango DB’s chatbot allows visitors to learn more about the offer, thereby nudging them closer to converting.

 Benefits of conversational landing pages